codepantha/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Set-up-project-with-webpack
+# To do list application

-A simple webpack boilerplate which can serve as a starting point in your projects
+A simple to-do list application which allows users to enter tasks and mark them as done when finished in order to boost productivity.

 ## Built With